Infineon/mtb-example-wlan-offloads/README.md

          C:\>tcpdump -i <Wi-Fi interface number> -n <expression>
          ```

-         Command to filter TCP Keepalive packets:
+         Command to filter TCP keepalive packets:

          ```
          C:\>tcpdump -i 5 -n "tcp[tcpflags] == tcp-syn or tcp[tcpflags] == tcp-ack" and port 3360
          ```
          The packet capture logs will look similar to those shown for Ubuntu OS.

-   - **MacOS:**
+   - **macOS:**

       Find the Wi-Fi interface for packet capture and then use the tcpdump utility to capture the packets.
-The tcpdump utility is a built-in packet trace tool available in MacOS.
-The following command lists all the interfaces and the interface number is identified on `Device:` row (eg. en0) in the command output.
+The TCPDUMP utility is a built-in packet trace tool available in macOS.
+The following command lists all the interfaces and the interface number is identified on the `Device:` row (e.g., *en0*) in the command output.

       ```
       $ networksetup -listallhardwareports